Willow Sidhe is a nature enthusiast and has experience understanding natural dyes, "tannins," and methods to remove staining.

 - Rinse well using a cloth soaked in cool, clean water and repeat as often as necessary to remove the stain.

 - Polish or wax the wood as soon as possible to prevent future stains.

-Leather and suede are especially susceptible coffee stains, though once again. a fast response and proper technique are the only requirements to clean the fabric thoroughly.
+Leather and suede are especially susceptible to coffee stains, though once again, a fast response and proper technique are the only requirements to clean the fabric thoroughly.